InnuendoPi/MQTTDevice4/docs/index.md

 The installation and configuration of RaspberryPi is available in many good instructions on the internet.

 The communication between CraftbeerPi and MQTTDevice takes place via WLAN.
-Sensors send temperature values ​​to CraftbeerPi and CraftbeerPi sends commands (e.g. switch agitator on / off) to actors.
+Sensors send temperature values ​​to CraftbeerPi and CraftbeerPi sends commands to actors (e.g. switch agitator on / off).
 The MQTT protocol is used for this communication.
 The MQTT protocol requires a MQTT broker.

 **MQTT in short:**

 MQTT is a publish-and-subscribe protocol.
-Clients, devices and applications publish and subscribe to topics handled by a broker.
+Clients, devices and applications publish and subscribe into topics handled by a broker.
 In a CraftbeerPi environment a sensor is a publishing and an actor is a subscribing device.
-Devices or applications never communicate directly, instead they send and recive messages in topics managed by the MQTT broker.
-A topic looks like a named channel or folders, eg induction/temp or upstairs/bathroom/light.
+Devices or applications never communicate directly, instead they send and receive messages managed in topics by the MQTT broker.
+A topic looks like a named channel or folder, eg induction/temp or upstairs/bathroom/light.
 Hundreds of different topics are possible.
 Each topic behave like a message in- and outbox.
 Messages are send in a compact JSON format, also known as payloads.
 A simple payload from a sensor device can look like this: { "value": 21.2 }.
 The sensor publishes this message into a topic.
-All subscribed clients, devices or application to this topic will receive the message.
-A simple payload from CraftbeerPi to an actor can be this: { "state": "on"}.
+All subscribed clients, devices or application to this topic will receive the sensor message "value 21.2".
+A simple payload from CraftbeerPi to an actor can be { "state": "on"}.
 CBPi4 publishes this message into a topic to switch on an actor.
 An actor must subcribe to this topics to receive this message.

 MQTT summary:

 * sensors are publishing payloads (sensor values) into topics
 * actors subscribe to topics to receive payloads (commands)
-* man in the middle is always a broker
+* every published payload will always be sent to a MQTT broker
+* the MQTT broker sends every received payload to all subscribing devices and applications
 * craftbeerpi subscribes to all sensor topics and publishes actor commands in actor topics
-* sensor and actor topics are unique
+* all sensor and actor topics are unique

 **MQTT CraftbeerPi4:**